Making homemade pumpkin made easy!

 Once they are cooled, scoop out the flesh of the pumpkin doing your best not to get any skin.
 I use spoon to do this and it is pretty easy!

-So, making homemade pumpkin pie might seem a bit hard but once you’ve cooked your own pumpkins once, it becomes second nature, and making this Sweet and Spiced Acorn Squash Soup will be a snap!
+So, making homemade pumpkin pie might seem a bit hard but once you’ve learned to cook a pumpkin, it becomes second nature, and making this Sweet and Spiced Acorn Squash Soup will be a snap!

 Bet + Fam 🙂